-The mission of JTCC’s Community Outreach program is to promote overall health and wellness and to encourage personal growth through sportsmanship, competitive spirit, independence, and teamwork, opening doors to future success.
+The mission of JTCC’s Community Development programs is to promote overall health and wellness and to encourage personal growth through sportsmanship, competitive spirit, independence, and teamwork, opening doors to future success.

-JTCC began its Community Outreach initiative in 2009 to introduce the sport of tennis to underserved youth ages 5-11 in Prince George’s County, MD and Washington, DC.
+JTCC began its underserved neighborhood initiative in 2009 to introduce the sport of tennis to youth ages 5-11 in Prince George’s County, MD, and Washington, DC.

 Instructors utilize a unique combination of tennis instruction and education to reach youth who lack the resources to learn the game of tennis.